ugmurthy/ollam2go/README.md

 2. Chat/Generate content with conversation memory
 3. Starting a new covnersation erases any memory
 4. Copy to clipboard (Response, Promot or Both)
+5. Set SYSTEM prompt to
+   - Provide Task instructions
+   - Set objective
+   - modify personality
+   - provide guidance - what to do / what not to do...

 Uses Cases: